-Information about Course Reserves for Fall 2020
+Information about Course Reserves for Spring & Summer 2021

 We are offering to scan a limited number of book chapters to Blackboard if you require them for your class.
 Our usual limit is one chapter per title, but we will increase this to two or even three chapters, as long as the number of pages does not exceed 10% of the total work.
 This is due to copyright concerns.
 We cannot scan entire books.